 Pitch Pine Care

-Pitch pine trees grow best when planted in full sunlight.
-That said, they can grow in partial shade conditions, as long as there's not too much nearby competition from oaks or other hardwood trees.
-Ultimately, you should plant your pitch pine tree somewhere that gets six to eight hours of sunlight daily for optimal growth.
+Pitch pine trees grow best when planted in full sunlight, but they are fine in partial shade conditions, as long as there's not too much nearby competition from oaks or other hardwood trees.
+For optimal growth, plant it where it can get at least six to eight hours of sunlight daily.

-The pitch pine is not very fussy about its soil makeup and is known for flourishing in blends that other plants can't survive in, including soil that is especially acidic, sandy or nutrient-deficient.
+The pitch pine is not very fussy about its soil makeup and is known for flourishing in blends that other plants can't survive in, including soil that is especially acidic, sandy, or nutrient-deficient.
 However, they will tend to self-seed better in areas where there is some leaf litter or compost, as well as decent moisture retention in the soil.
-They are also tolerant of salty soils, which explains why they flourish in coastal locations like Cape Cod.
+Pitch pines are also tolerant of salty soils, which explains why they flourish in coastal locations like Cape Cod.
 These trees prefer an acidic soil pH, below 6.0, but can tolerate neutral soils.
 Alkaline soils will need to be amended if you want to grow this tree.

-Pitch pine treed will grow well enough in extreme conditions, including drought, and will thrive with just a small amount of water each week.
+Pitch pine trees will grow adequately in extreme conditions, including drought, and will thrive with just a small amount of water each week.
 However, the tree's long-term health may suffer if drought-like conditions become the norm.
 Moisture retention is better when the tree is planted in a soil blend that has clay or loam, but pitch pine grows fairly reliably even with thin soils and infrequent rainfall.